ShapeGames/socket.io-client-swift/README.md

 Run `carthage update --platform ios,macosx`.

-Add the `Starscream` and `SocketIO` frameworks to your projects and follow the usual Carthage process.
+Add the `SocketIO` framework to your projects and follow the usual Carthage process.

 ### CocoaPods 1.0.0 or later
 Create `Podfile` and add `pod 'Socket.IO-Client-Swift'`: